I Want To...

 A draft preliminary or final report will be prepared for review by the IO and General Counsels (GCs).
 The draft report will contain the following information:

 - The nature of the event;

 - The findings of the IRB and/or the organization;

 - The actions taken by the organization and IRB, including plans to protect the rights and welfare of the participants;

-- The plans for continued oversight or investigation or action.
+- The plans for continued oversight, investigation, or action.

 These are: Department of Agriculture, Department of Energy, National Aeronautics and Space Administration, Commerce Department, Consumer Product Safety Commission, Housing and Urban Development, Department of Justice, Department of Defense, Department of Education, Veterans Administration, National Science Foundation, Department of Transportation, Environmental Protection Agency, Agency for International Development, Office of Science and Technology Policy, Department of Homeland Security, Social Security Administration, and the Central Intelligence Agency.